QuickBooks Receipt Forwarding Errors: The Complete Troubleshooting Guide

 QuickBooks receipt forwarding fails quietly.
 Before you try random fixes, figure out which stage of the chain is broken.
 Ask yourself four questions, in order:

 The rest of this guide walks through each stage with the specific error messages (quoted where QuickBooks actually shows them), the root cause, and the fix.
-If you are new to the forwarding flow itself, the main QuickBooks receipt guide covers the 46 KB floor, basic sender authorization, and the Gmail verification dead end in more depth — those fixes are only lightly referenced here.
+If you are new to the forwarding flow itself, the main QuickBooks receipt guide covers the 46 KB floor, basic sender authorization, and Gmail filter limitations in more depth — those fixes are only lightly referenced here.

 2. Stage 1: Forwarding never left your inbox